yobta/stores/src/stores/mapYobta/index.md

 store.observe(observer)
 ```

-## Extending the store with one plugin
+## Extending the Store with Plugins

 To extend the store with a plugin, you can pass the plugin as an argument to the `mapYobta` function when creating the store.
 The plugin should be an object with a `middleware` method that takes the store's `next` method as an argument and returns a new `next` method.